The-Movie-Club/netflix-clone/utils/notes.md

+## TODO

 look up code status code 405,422

+## Takeaways

+- i notice he is building it out in order of authentication. guessing it helps prevent building and missing steps that would grant users more access than they need

+- he adds all the css, html, and logic for a component before moving on

+## Questions

+- what is the next auth api file exactly?

+- what is the lib folder for?

+- why?
+  adapter: PrismaAdapter(prismadb),

+- do we love his div soup?

+-FavoriteButton as its own component? why?

+## Code block review

 AUTH.TSX
 //todo CONVERT BACK TO USECALLBACK.
 NEED TO FIGURE OUT THE OTHER OPTION FOR THIS LOGIC